-It’s been over 40 years since the first March for Life, but the reason we march remains the same—we’re doing it for the babies and their moms.
-What can you do to prepare your children to commemorate January 22nd in a meaningful way?
+It’s been 45 years since the first March for Life, but the reason we march remains the same—we’re doing it for the babies and their moms.
+What can you do to prepare your children to commemorate Jan.
+22 in a meaningful way?

 by Laura Kizior and Mary Kizior

 In 1974, Nellie Gray and a group of dedicated pro-lifers held the first March for Life.
 They didn’t know what would happen when they gathered outside the Supreme Court on that cold January day.
 When 20,000 people showed up to march with them to help protect preborn babies and their moms, Nellie and her friends realized that they needed to make the March for Life an annual event until abortion was finally abolished in our nation.

 Being pro-life is about more than just knowing abortion is wrong.
 It’s about spending every day loving and respecting all of God’s children from the very moment of their creation until death.

 That includes respecting the elderly, helping the needy, and showing respect for each human being in everything you do.
 Your children may span many different age ranges, and some of them may be too young to really understand what abortion is, but you can still participate in activities as a family that will help your children embrace and live a culture of life.

 Whether or not you make it to the March this year, there are four main activities you can do as a family to help build respect for preborn babies in your own home.